At Current Price, Is It Too Late To Buy NovaBay Pharmaceuticals, Inc. (NBY)?

-On Monday, shares of NovaBay Pharmaceuticals, Inc. (AMEX:NBY) marked $1.29 per share versus a previous $0.76 closing price.
-With having a 69.74% gain, an insight into the fundamental values of NovaBay Pharmaceuticals, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-NBY showed a rise of 101.56% within its YTD performance, with highs and lows between $0.23 – $4.04 during the period of 52 weeks, compared to the simple moving average of 82.50% in the period of the last 200 days.
+On Friday, shares of NovaBay Pharmaceuticals, Inc. (AMEX:NBY) marked $0.90 per share versus a previous $0.90 closing price.
+With having a -0.27% loss, an insight into the fundamental values of NovaBay Pharmaceuticals, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+NBY showed a rise of 40.55% within its YTD performance, with highs and lows between $0.23 – $4.04 during the period of 52 weeks, compared to the simple moving average of 29.36% in the period of the last 200 days.

 Ladenburg Thalmann equity researchers changed the status of NovaBay Pharmaceuticals, Inc. (AMEX: NBY) shares to a “Buy” rating in the report published on September 18th, 2019.
 Other analysts, including H.C.
 Wainwright, also published their reports on NBY shares.
 H.C.
 Wainwright repeated the rating from the previous report, marking NBY under “Buy” rating, in the report published on July 6th, 2018.
 Additionally, NBY shares got another “Buy” rating from Laidlaw, setting a target price of $8 on the company’s shares, according to the report published in November 15th, 2017.
 On June 5th, 2017, ROTH Capital Initiated an Buy rating and increased its price target to $5.50.
 On the other hand, Laidlaw Initiated the “Buy” rating for NBY shares, as published in the report on March 27th, 2017.
 Rodman & Renshaw seems to be going bullish on the price of NBY shares, based on the price prediction for NBY, indicating that the shares will jump to $6, giving the shares “Buy” rating based on their report from February 6th, 2017.
 Another “Hold” rating came from Maxim Group.